Lins-Automation-Projects/Course-Catalog-Automation/README.md

 The **first** folder (Data) contains our **Data**, which is all of the data we used throughout the project, including the isrs CSV file with every required course for all of the programs.
 Then, we also included a DOC and PDF file containing the entire course catalog as of 2024-2025 school year.

 The **second** folder (New_Work) contains all of our new work, which contains all of our CSV files that we were able to output and work with throughout the semester.
+Inside there, the **Seperate programs and degrees CSV files** is the main folder that we were able to take as Input files for our Maximus script.

 The **third** folder (Old_Work_from_Previous_team) contains all of the previous teams work, which is all old files they worked with.
 May be useful if needed, but ignored and extracted important files from it.

-the **fourth** folder (Parsing Scripts/Scripts) contains our parsing scripts and all the scripts we used to create the output CSV files for the University's Programs.
+The **fourth** folder (Parsing Scripts/Scripts) contains our parsing scripts and all the scripts we used to create the output CSV files for the University's Programs.
 Also contains Maximus script.
-Uses Jupyter Notebook here.
+Uses Jupyter Notebook here. **MaximusV2.py** is the main script that we used to work on the project.

 The **fifth** folder (Scripts) contains all of the scripts we used throughout the project.
+The **Alphabetical** script would organize the **new_csv.csv** file in alphabetical order, and the **BetterVerifyCSVFileIsCorrect.py** script allowed us to get a better feel for the correct Syntax for the **new_csv.csv** file for the Partner CS Enrollment Projection team.

 ---